readthedocs/readthedocs.org/docs/dev/design/redirects.rst

       If the URL contains other parameters in addition to or instead of id, the request doesn't match that rule.

       https://docs.netlify.com/routing/redirects/redirect-options/#query-parameters

+- At the DB level using a JSONField.
+  All query arguments will be saved normalized as a dictionary.
+  When matching the URL, we will need to normalize the query arguments, and use some a combination of ``has_keys`` and ``contained_by`` to match the exact number of query arguments.

 - At the Python level.
   If done at the DB level,